On the nonexistence of NLS breathers: Other NLS models

 \subsection{Derivative NLS equation}

 We also consider the one dimensional derivative NLS equation \be iu_t + u_{xx} - i\varepsilon(|u|^2u)_x = 0,\quad (t,x)\in\R\times\R\quad (\varepsilon=\pm 1). \ee

 For this dispersive NLS model, and as a completely integrable system, mass is the same as in \eqref{mass}.
-Another conserved quantity corresponds to a kind of momentum, which is written as \be \ee
+Another conserved quantity corresponds to a kind of momentum (see (1.2) in \cite{Killip-Netekoume-Visan}), which is written as